 The Swiss working week varies up to 45 hours depending on the employer, the most common being 42 hours.
 In exceptional cases 50 hours can be regularly worked but this can only apply to certain selected professions.

-The maximum overtime that can be worked is generally 170 hours per year, or 140 hours for a regular working week above 45 hours.
+The maximum overtime that can be worked is generally 170 hours per year, or 140 hours per year for a regular working week above 45 hours.
 Note that these limits apply in a given year and are not reduced pro-rata for part year contracts.
 These limits apply to overtime worked, regardless whether it is compensated with time off or paid out.

 Your employer can ask you to take holiday at a given time if the entire department takes leave in a planned fashion (e.g. on a production line) but you need to be given a few months notice of this or told when you begin your contract.